 Tsunagu means to make connect in Japanese.
-MDJ will make a support plan and consult for MDJ students who want to works in Japan.
+MDJ will make a support plan

 We will provide you with a place in which you can work in Japan utilizing your specialty and professional.
-This support plan is Free for all MDJ students.

 Share your dreams, plans, experience, and expertise with the MDJ staff, and we’ll guide you through the process.
 We will support you in finding a company in Japan that aligns with your specialties and help you make an appointment for a job interview.